 If you are unhappy with the way we have treated you or your complaint, please let us know.
-For information on how to make a complaint about our service, please see our website Railombudsman.org.
+For information on how to make a complaint about our service, please see our website www.railombudsman.org/complaints-about-our-service.
+You can request this information in other formats using the contact details below.
+If you remain unhappy with our service after we have reviewed your complaint, you will be able to contact the Independent Assessor.